 What if I fail to show up without cancelling?

 Please remember that when you sign up for a study you are making a commitment to show up for that appointment.
 The same is true for studies that researchers sign you up for.
 You should check your schedule and make sure you can commit the to the time.
 If you cannot make the appointment, you must cancel it immediately.
 Participants who fail to appear for a scheduled appointment, without at least eight hours notification, will receive a “no-show”.
-Being a no-show is a serious problem because both other student participants and the researchers are depending on you, and it means you have missed an educational opportunity.
+Being a no-show is a serious problem because both other student participants and the researchers are depending on you.
+It also means that you have missed an educational opportunity.

-If you are a student enrolled in PSY 101 or PSY 202, the penalty for receiving a no-show is an increase in the number of units of participation you must earn by two (equivalent to one additional hour).
-For instance, a student in PSY 101 who no-shows for a study without cancelling will then be required to complete a total of six units of participation.
+If you are a student enrolled in PSY 101 or PSY 202, the penalty for receiving a no-show is an increase in the number of units of participation you must earn by one (equivalent to one additional hour).
+For instance, a student in PSY 101 who no-shows for a study without cancelling will then be required to complete a total of three units of participation.